1902-feb18-net/Andy-code/Andy-Notes/panelPractice.md

 Features it contains:
 - cross-platform can run on many OS like windows, linux, mac
 - Modelling: creates an EDM (entity data model) with get and set properties of different data types
-- Querying: allows usage of LINQ to retrieve data from underlying db.
+- Querying: allows usage of LINQ (language integrated query) to retrieve data from underlying db.
 - Allows you to execute INSERT, UPDATE, DELETE commands to db based on changes occured to your entities when you call SaveChanges() or SaveChangesAsync()
 - Allows set of migration commands that can be executed.

+### Setting up database first?
+1. Have startup project and data access library project.
+2. Reference data access from startup project
+3. Add NuGet packages to startup project
+4. Open package manager console in VS
+5. Run command
+	- `Scaffold-DBContext "<your-connection-string>" Microsoft.EntityFrameworkCore.SqlServer -Project <name-of-data-project> -Force`
+6. Delete OnConfiguring override in the DbContext
+7. Any time we change the DB go to step 4

 ### What is the difference between IEnumerable and IQueryable?
 `IQueryable<T>` takes expression objects instead of delegates IQueryable inherits from IEnumerable, so can do anything IEnumerable can do